UA-SRC-data/srpdio/src/modules/README.md

 Walls then manually manipulated these sheets to make separate files for each module, as described below.

-##Root variables/measurement data module (ACS and EJS)
+##Root (data) variables/measurement data module (ACS and EJS)
-The root variablees are what is actually being measured, that is numerical data that have values, including:
+The data variablees are what is actually being measured, that is numerical data that have values, including:
 - number of people
 - per capita income in the past 12 months (in 2018 inflation-adjusted dollars)
 - etc.